What Voids an Extended Car Warranty?

-While there are many options out there, and each company will be different, the following guidelines will help with making the claims process much easier and ensure that you aren’t paying out of pocket for repairs.
-Of course, it is smart to read your coverage and go over it with a fine-tooth comb to fully understand what will and will not be covered.
-One of the most common grievances that we hear from customers who have had a bad experience with a not-so-great auto warranty company or purchasing a policy from a dealership is that they didn’t know certain items were not covered.
-By going over it with a friend or family who knows a lot about cars or a trusted mechanic, you’ll be sure that the policy is the right choice for you!
+While there are many options out there, and each company will be different, the following guidelines will help make the claims process much easier and ensure that you aren’t paying out of pocket for repairs.
+Of course, it is smart to read over all of the fine print of your coverage with a fine-tooth comb to fully understand what will and will not be covered.
+One of the most common grievances that we hear from customers who have had a bad experience with a not-so-great auto warranty company or who’ve purchased a contract from a dealership is that they didn’t know certain items were not covered.
+By going over it with a friend or family who knows a lot about cars or a trusted mechanic, you’ll be sure that the contract is the right choice for you!

 Why Every Driver Needs an Extended Auto Warranty

 When a car is new, it is protected with an auto warranty from the manufacturer, commonly referred to as the factory or manufacturer’s warranty.
 The automaker placed this coverage upon the vehicle to give you, as the consumer, a sense of reliability that the vehicle you’ve purchased was free of defects in parts and workmanship.
 These manufacturer warranties let you know as a consumer that you can trust the manufacturing process and that if anything were to go wrong, the maker would stand behind their product and take care of repairs.
 It works like any other warranty for your television, cell phone, or big-name appliances.

 But while this coverage is extremely beneficial and will allow drivers to rest easy knowing that a costly repair won’t just fall into their laps anytime soon, these warranties do not cover your vehicle indefinitely.
 In fact, once the specified time or mileage has expired, nothing else will be covered by the manufacturer, even if it is only a few days after expiration.
 As we like to say: When it’s gone, it’s gone!